 He indeed became like his dad and even surpassed him by bench pressing 650 lbs, deadlifting, as he calls it, a "respectable" 800 lbs, and squatting a little over 900 lbs.

 As a young man, Ottman liked anything that had to do with lifting, pulling, shot put, and discus in high school.
-He trained with Ricky Bruch, who was a Swedish Silver Medalist in 1972, and is described by Fred as incredibly strong, a big, giant crazy Viking.
-He inspired Fred and taught him a lot on how to lift and train.
+He trained with Ricky Bruch, who was a Swedish Silver Medalist in 1972, and is described by Fred as incredibly strong, a big, giant crazy viking.
+He enthused Fred and taught him a lot on how to lift and train properly.

-When it came to learning the trade of professional wrestling, Ottman trained under the tutelage of Karl Von Stroheim and "Professor" Boris Malenko, the latter whom he considered as a second dad.
+When it came to learning the trade of professional wrestling, Ottman began under the tutelage of Karl Von Stroheim and "Professor" Boris Malenko, the latter whom he considered as a second dad.

 "[Malenko] wasn’t just a trainer and mentor," Ottman began, "he gave great life advice.
 He trained us old-school with respect for the business and respect for one another and how we treated one another inside the ring and outside the ring.